starwarsnerd77/Vault-of-Secrets/README.md

 A password manager app.

 ## General Info
 This project will be written using the Laravel Framework to create a REST API and PostgreSQL for the backend.
-The app will use 256-bit AES to encrypt the saved passwords.
+The app will use Laravel's built-in AES-256 to encrypt the saved passwords.

 ## Toolstack
 * [Laravel](https://laravel.com/)